noodlescripter/ez_library_selenium/Readme.md

 If above steps are too complicated, then follow below steps.
 1. cd into <src/test/java/com/qa/server>
-2. Right click and Main Function from Start_Server.java
+2. Right click and run Main function from Start_Server.java

 It will automate the whole process

 ## API
-You can api call using below endpoints
+You can make api call using below endpoints

 baseURI = localhost:8001
 1. /users